stephanieyenyu/AMR_System/docs/state-machines.md

 ## Where the two views can disagree

-Parcel state lives in `line-backend`; door state lives in `flashbot-robot`.
+package state lives in `line-backend`; door state lives in `flashbot-robot`.
 They are linked only by `door_task_id`, a UUID on one side and a VARCHAR on the other, with no foreign key, trigger, or consistency check between the two databases.

-A failed API call without rollback, or a manual database edit, desynchronises them **silently** — the divergence surfaces only when the robot opens the wrong door or fails to open one.
+A failed API call without rollback, or a manual database edit, desynchronises them silently — the divergence surfaces only when the robot opens the wrong door or fails to open one.
 This is the constraint that motivated making `line-backend` the sole state authority; see [`architecture.md`](architecture.md#design-principle-one-authority-for-state) and [`database.md`](database.md#across-databases).